stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

    - You should see a table in the upper right corner showing linked records in various NCBI (Entrez) databases.
    - Click on the `Genome (1)` link in that table to go to the boa constrictor records in the NCBI Genome database

-   - The linked page should say 'No items found', because the boa constrictor genome isn't actually in the NCBI Genome database.
+   - The linked page should say 'No items found', because the boa constrictor genome isn't actually in the NCBI Genome database<sup>[1](#myfootnote1)</sup>.
 However, there is a mitochondrial genome.
 Let's download that.
    - Click on "See also 1 organelle- and plasmid-only records matching your search"
    - In the Replicon Info table, note the link to the boa constrictor mtDNA genome sequence (NC_007398.1)
    - Click on this 'NC_007398.1' RefSeq link